 You can define the trigger event in the Trace Trigger command rather than using an event defined previously with the Trace Event Specify command.
-When you define the qualifying event in the Trace Trigger command, you can specify only a events, or multiple occurrences of an event as the trigger condition.
+When you define the qualifying event in the Trace Trigger command, you can specify only a single event.
+You cannot use an OR'ed combination of events, a sequence of events, or multiple occurrences of an event as the trigger condition.

 Examples Trigger on a single event.
-To trigger on the occurrence of a call to function update_system: Trace Event Specify 1 <Tab> Address Is update_system Trace Trigger Event 1 Trigger on a sequence of events.
-To trigger on a call to function update_system followed by a write access to variable current_humid: Trace Event Specify 1 <Tab> Address Is update_system Trace Event Specify 3 <Tab> Address Is &(H B)current_humid+2 <Tab> Status Is Write Trace Trigger Event 1 < Tab> Then 3 Trigger on an OR'ed combination of events.
-To trigger on a call to function update_system or a write access to variable current_humid: Trace Event Specify 1 <Tab> Address Is update_system Trace Event Specify 3 <Tab> Address Is &(H B)current_humid+2 <Tab> Status Is Write Trace Trigger Event 1 <Tab> Or 3 Trigger on the nth occurrence of an event.
-To trigger on the fifth call to function update_system:
+To trigger on the occurrence of a call to function update_system: Trace Event Specify 1 <tab> Address Is update_system</tab>

-Chapter 5: Making Trace Measurements To specify trigger conditions single event.
-You cannot use an OR'ed combination of events, a sequence of
+Chapter 5: Making Trace Measurements To halt program execution on the occurrence of a trigger

+Trace Trigger Event 1

+Trigger on a sequence of events.
+To trigger on a call to function update\system followed by a write access to variable current\humid:

+Trace Event Specify 1 <Tab> Address Is update\system

+Trace Event Specify 3 <Tab> Address Is &(H B)current\humid+2 <Tab> Status Is Write

+Trace Trigger Event 1 < Tab> Then 3

+Trigger on an OR'ed combination of events.
+To trigger on a call to function update\system or a write access to variable current\humid:

+Trace Event Specify 1 <Tab> Address Is update\system

+Trace Event Specify 3 <Tab> Address Is &(H B)current\humid+2 <Tab> Status Is Write

+Trace Trigger Event 1 <Tab> Or 3

+Trigger on the nth occurrence of an event.
+To trigger on the fifth call to function update\system: